siko74/AzureNotebooks/README.md

 Python 2.7.11 (Anaconda 4.1.0) and Python 3.5.1 (Anaconda 4.1).
 - You can install packages in Python: `!pip install <pkg name>`
-- You can also install packages using conda: '!conda install --name root <pkg name> -y'
+- You can also install packages using conda: `!conda install --name root <pkg name> -y`

 We also support R (3.3.0 running MRO)
-- You can install packages in R: 'install.packages(“pkg
+- You can install packages in R: `install.packages(“pkg name")`

 [Full FAQs](https://notebooks.azure.com/faq)

 ##Resources
-Few links to DG, Jupyter.org, Welcome notebooks, samples.